RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 The choice between Pine64 and Parallella depends on your design goals.
 For desktop usage, I would choose Pine64.
 For an embedded system that needs parallelism and perhaps an FPGA, I would go with Parallella.

 Overall, I like the Pine64.
-I expect the browser (or DMA?) bug in Arch Linux to be resolved soon.
+I expect the browser (or DMA?) bug in the Arch Linux image to be resolved soon.
 It's good to have a new quad-core 64-bit platform where parallelism can be explored.